 OR

-During our conversations, I thought what a lovely couple they make; they belong together and have a deep connection that lasts forever.
-What greater gift can two people share than the gift of love?
+During our conversations, I thought what a lovely couple they are just like bonny and clyde.
+Partners in crime!
+What greater gift can two people share than the gift of love and commitment?

-Parker and August have chosen this day for a non-religious officiant ‘unplugged’ ceremony because it reflects their core values and fundamental beliefs as individuals and as a couple.
-To clarify they said to, ‘keep the ceremony short and sweet!’…..
+The couple have chosen for a non-religious ceremony because it reflects their core values and beliefs as a couple and individuals.
+To clarify they want to ‘keep the ceremony short and sweet!’…..

 So, let the wedding begin…